What is the purpose of this document?

-“Third parties” includes third-party service providers (including contractors and designated agents) and other entities within the College group.
-The following activities are carried out by third-party service providers: Bigg Limted who take care of our digital marketing, Bluefrog Fundraising who handle our postal marketing, MailChimp (whose legal name is The Rocket Science Group LLC) who provide tools that assist us with email distribution to our subscribers, and Raiser’s Edge, a fundraising and relationship management solution.
+"Third parties" includes third-party service providers (including contractors and designated agents).
+The following activities are carried out by third-party service providers: Bigg Limited who take care of our digital marketing, Bluefrog Fundraising who handle our postal marketing, MailChimp (whose legal name is The Rocket Science Group LLC) who provide tools that assist us with email distribution to our subscribers, and Raiser’s Edge, a fundraising and relationship management solution.

 Except as explained above, we will not share your information with anyone, unless where required by law, where it is necessary to administer our relationship with you or where we have another legitimate interest in doing so.